Dementia Care Certificate of Completion

 - The listed course hours indicate the estimated time for students to review the online learning units.
 Your actual time spent completing assignments may vary.

 Examine this progressive neurological disorder through the lens of history, culture and medicine.
-Develop understanding of the emotional, psychological, social and physical challenges experienced by persons with a dementia – and their families – from current evidence-based research and practice.
+Develop an understanding of the emotional, psychological, social and physical challenges experienced by families and persons with a dementia from current evidence-based research and practice.

 |Subject code: XHHC 10105||15 Hours.
 Fee: $269|